Musk becomes first trillionaire as SpaceX IPO redefines wealth

 *this image is generated using AI for illustrative purposes only.

-SpaceX executed its IPO on the Nasdaq under the ticker SPCX on Friday, selling 555.6 million shares at $135 each.
+SpaceX executed its IPO on Friday, selling 555.6 million shares at $135 each.
 The offering raised $75 billion, marking the largest IPO on record.
 The stock opened at $150, peaked at $176.52, and closed its first session at $160.95, representing a 19% gain.
-This debut valued SpaceX at more than $2.1 trillion, positioning it as the sixth-most valuable public company in the United States.
+This debut valued SpaceX at $1.77 trillion, positioning it as one of the most valuable public companies in the United States.
+The momentum culminated in a historic trading session on Monday, adding approximately $165 billion to Musk's net worth in less than eight hours.

 | SpaceX IPO Details | Figures |